In order for a patient to be qualified for a low-dose CT of the chest for lung cancer screening, a patient must meet the following high-risk criteria:

 No matter what your patient's financial or insurance coverage may be, we will work with them to meet their needs.
 We offer a sliding scale rate based off of a patient's financial status.

 Shared Decision Making Visit

-CMS requires that a shared decision making and counseling visit must take place in order for coverage of a low-dose CT scan of the chest to screen for lung cancer.
-In an effort to provide comprehensive education to patients and partner with referring providers, we have a dedicated Lung Cancer Screening nurse practitioner who will perform the shared decision making visit and all required documentation requirements.
-We must receive a referral to the lung cancer screening program in order for the nurse practitioner to perform this visit.
+CMS requires that a shared decision-making and counseling visit must take place in order for coverage of a low-dose CT scan of the chest to screen for lung cancer.
+In an effort to provide comprehensive education to patients and partner with referring providers, we have a dedicated Lung Cancer Screening nurse practitioner who will perform the shared decision-making visit and all required documentation requirements.

 Completing the Referral Process

 If your patient is interested in a lung cancer screening, the next step is to place a referral to the program.
-The Lung Cancer Screening Program nurse practitioner will complete the shared decision making and counseling visit with your patient, provide comprehensive education on risks and benefits, and contact you and the patient with results of the scan.
+The Lung Cancer Screening Program nurse practitioner will complete the shared decision-making and counseling visit with your patient, provide comprehensive education on risks and benefits, and contact you and the patient with the results of the scan.

 UVA providers can place a referral in EPIC using the “Lung Cancer Screening” referral.

 Providers outside of the UVA system can use the following referral form that can be printed, filled in, and faxed: